 It is during the first visit when various measurements are taken to ensure that the TMS coil will be positioned in the correct position over the client’s head.
 The TMS coil is then held by the technician over the patient’s scalp.
 The technician then measures the patient’s motor threshold.
 The motor threshold is the minimum amount of power necessary to make the patient’s thumb twitch.
 This is different for each individual and the technician will know the intensity required to stimulate the individual’s brain cells.

 After setting up the patient and machine in the correct position, the treatment usually last about 40 minutes and after the treatment is finished the person can go about their everyday duties.

-To create a sustained effect of the brain, Transcranial Magnetic Stimulation needs to be repeated over a series of treatment sessions.
+To create a sustained effect of the brain, stimulation needs to be repeated over a series of treatment sessions.
 The most accepted coarse of treatment is between 20-30 sessions.
 Typically, these are best delivered daily Monday to Friday for 4-6 weeks.
-The benefits from Transcranial Magnetic Stimulation start to be noticeable to patients after about two weeks of treatment.
+The benefits from stimulation start to be noticeable to patients after about two weeks of treatment.

 For further information about Sydney TMS and our approach please contact us on 1300 177 144.
 We look forward to hearing from you.